Asia can be anything you want it to be: relaxing beach break, cultural mecca, historical haven, retail nirvana, or foodie’s paradise.

 In northern Asia, discover the ancient customs and culture of China — the world’s emerging super-power.
-Lose yourself in the maze of towering buildings and winding streets in bustling Hong Kong — where old and new sit side by side in perfect harmony.
-Experience the frenetic energy of Tokyo — Japan’s 24/7 capital city.
+Capital city Beijing is packed with history, while Shanghai offers a generous slice of big city life.
+Watch the dazzling nightly Symphony of Lights in Hong Kong, or experience the frenetic energy of Tokyo — Japan’s 24/7 capital city.
 It’s a complete contrast to the gentle serenity of Kyoto.

 Southeast Asia is always popular with Australian travellers.
-Visit Vietnam’s cultural centres of Hanoi, Hoi An and Hue.
-Neighbouring Cambodia offers access to the incredible temples of Angkor.
-Discover Thailand’s hedonistic resort islands of Phuket and Koh Samui, and explore exotic Malaysia with its fabulous flora and fauna — including the inquisitive orang-utan.
-The tranquil Indonesian island of Bali has long been a favoured holiday retreat for Aussies!
+Explore Vietnam’s cultural centres of Hanoi, Hoi An, and Hue, and experience the electric pace of life in Ho Chi Minh City.
+Neighbouring Cambodia’s hub tourist town of Siem Reap offers easy access to the incredible temples of Angkor.
+Discover Thailand’s hedonistic resort islands of Phuket and Koh Samui, and spend at least a couple of days en route in bustling capital Bangkok.
+Admire Malaysia’s exotic flora and fauna, including inquisitive orang-utans, gibbons, and macaques.
+And last but certainly not least, the beaches of Bali beckon!

 1. Only got a limited amount of time to get to know a new city?
 Our Big Five City Guides can help.
 We break each destination down into culture, history, dining, shopping and relaxation must-sees and dos.
 Access our city guides here.